dsGitHubRepository/fansite-analytics-challenge/README.md

 Since feature 4 analysis is related to multiple consecutive failed login attemps (e.g.; 3 or 4 attempts) over a period of few seconds ( e.g.; 5 sec or 20 sec etc.) inorder to block further attempts to reach the site from the same IP address over 5 minutes.
 For feature 4 analysis was carried over 4 consecutive failed login attemps (CFS L60) for  5 seconds (timeStep L80) followed by a time block of 5 minutes (timestepBlock L94).

 Above three parameters can be varied to check the pattern.

-# Summary

-The coding challenge was an excellent path to analyze a real world data problem of server log data and be familiar with real world data analysis as a data engineer to bridge the gap between academic research data analysis to business data analysis.

-Please note that the directory output did not quiet copy the ./log_out/*.txt to the desired folder; however I strongly request to check my submission.
-I am working on this part to bridge the gap!